APshenkin/swift-mock/README.md

 ### swift.on(predicate, callback)
-Create a listener that will check incomming messages by predicate function and do callback
+Create a listener that will check incoming messages by predicate function and do callback
 * predicate - function
 * callback - function
 ```